 The Biomedical + Engineering Entrepreneurship Academy is the premier academic program for commercializing science and engineering innovations.
 It is a springboard for moving research out of the lab and into the world.

 This three-day intensive program integrates lecture, exercises and individual projects to help participants learn to identify, design and validate market opportunities for their research.

-The 2016 academy is a collaboration co-sponsored by the UC Davis Biomedical Engineering Department, School of Medicine, School of Veterinary Medicine, Office of Research and the Child Family Institute for Innovation and Entrepreneurship.
+The 2017 academy was a collaboration co-sponsored by the UC Davis College of Engineering, School of Medicine, School of Veterinary Medicine, Office of Research and the Institute for Innovation and Entrepreneurship.

-The School of Medicine is sponsoring BMEA as a part of their FUTURE program, an NIH fund initiative aimed at facilitating career exploration for biomedical graduate students and postdoctoral scholars.
+The School of Medicine sponsored this academy as a part of their FUTURE program, an NIH fund initiative aimed at facilitating career exploration for biomedical graduate students and postdoctoral scholars.

-The academy is taught by investors, entrepreneurs, university faculty and industry experts who serve as mentors and guest speakers.
-You’ll gain the knowledge and networks needed to develop the commercial potential of your research or idea.
+The academy was taught by investors, entrepreneurs, university faculty and industry experts who serve as mentors and guest speakers.
+Participants gained the knowledge and networks needed to develop the commercial potential of your research or idea.